-But at last our money ran short, and the landlady had no chalk or faith to eredit us, seeing by our coats, courage, and conduct, that we would little mind performance against the day of payment; so that we began to turn sober and wise behind the hand, and every one of us to seek supply from another; and then we collected all the moncy we had amongst us on the table, it was but four pence halfpenny, which we lovingly divided among us, being only three bawbees apiece; and as drouthy Tom's stock and mine was conjunct, we gave the Quack again his sh-ng stuff and his stinking mugs, and he gave us our goods and pickles of hair, which we equally divided betwixt us, the whole of it only came to eightcen shillings and sixpence prime cost, and so we parted, I went for East Lothian and Tom for the West; but my sorting of goods being unsuitable for the country, I got little or no money next day; and it being Saturday, I prevailed to get staying in a great farmer's house, about two miles from Haddington; they were all at supper when I came in; I was ordered to go round the servants and collect a soup out of every cog, which was sufficient to have served three men : the goodwife ordered me to be laid in the barn all night, but the bully-faced goodman swore he had too much stuff in it to venture me there; the goodwife, said I should not lie in the house, for I' would be o'er near the lasses' bed : then the lads swore I would not go with them, for I was a forjesket like fellow, and who kens whether I was lionest or not; he may fill his wallet wi' our claes and gang his wa' or day light.
+But at last our money ran short, and the landlady had no chalk nor faith to credit us, seeing by our coats, courage, and conduct, that we would little mind performance against the day of payment: so that we began to turn sober and wise behind the hand, and every one of us to seek supply from another; and then we collected all the money we had amongst us on the table, it was but four pence halfpenny, which we lovingly divided among us, being only three bawbees a-piece; and as drouthy.
+Tom's stock and mine was conjunct we gave the Quack again his sh-ng stuff and his stinking mugs, and he gave us our goods and pickles of hair which we equally divided betwixt us, the whole of it only came to eighteen shillings and sixpence prime cost, and so we parted, I went for East Lothian, and Tom for the West; but my sorting of goods being unsuitable for the country, I got little or no money next day; and it being Saturday, I prevailed to get staying in a great farmer's house, about two miles from Haddington; they were all at supper when I came in; I was ordered to go round the servants and collect a soup out of every cog, which was sufficient to have served three men; the goodwife ordered me to be laid in the barn all night, but the bully-faced goodman swore he had too much stuff in it to venture me there; the goodwife said, I should not lie in the house, for I would be o'er near the lasses bed; then the lads swore I would not go with them, for I was a forjesket like fellow, and wha kens whether I was honest or not, he may fill his wallet wi' our claes and gang his wa' or day light.
 At last I was conducted out to the swine's stye, to sleep with an old sow and seven pigs, and there I lay for two nights.
 Now I began to reflect on the sour fruits of drinking, and own all the misery just that was come upon me.
-In the night the young pigs came grunting about me very kindly, thinking I was some friend of their mother's come to visit them; they gave me but little rest, always coming kissing me with their cold noses, which caused me to beat them off with my staff, which made them to make a terrible noise, so that the old mother came up to argue the matter, running upon me with open mouth, but I gave her such a rout over her long suont, as caused her to roar out murder in her own language, and alarmed the servants, who came to see what was the matter.
-I told them their old sow was going to swallow me up alive, bid them go and bring her meat. which they did, and the brute became peaceable.
+In the night the young pigs came grunting about me very kindly, thinking I was some friend of their mother's come to visit them; they gave me but little rest, a ways coming kissing me with their cold noses, which caused me to beat them off with my staff which made them to make a terrible noise, so that the old mother came up to argue the matter, running up on me with open mouth, but I gave her such a murder in her own language, and alarmed the servants, who came to see what was the matter.
+I told them their old sow was going to swallow me I up alive bid them to go and bring her meat, which they did, and the brute became peaceable.